zadam/trilium/README.md

 * If you want to install Trilium on server, follow [this page](https://github.com/zadam/trilium/wiki/Installation-on-server)
 * If you want to use Trilium on the desktop, download binary release from [releases], unzip the package and run ```trilium``` executable.

+## Supported platforms

+Desktop (electron) builds are available for Linux and Windows.

+Requirements for web based installation are outlined in (https://github.com/zadam/trilium/wiki/Installation-on-server).

+Currently only recent Chrome and Firefox are supported (tested) browsers.
+Other modern browsers should work as well.

 ## Documentation

 See [wiki](https://github.com/zadam/trilium/wiki/Home) for complete list of available pages.